TIBCOSoftware/snappydata/docs/howto.md

 preparedStmt1.executeBatch()
 preparedStmt1.close()
 ```
-<Note>Note: If the tool does not automatically select a driver class, you may have the option of selecting a class from within the JAR file.
-In this case, select the **io.snappydata.jdbc.ClientDriver** class.</Note>
+<note> Note: If the tool does not automatically select a driver class, you may have the option of selecting a class from within the JAR file.
+In this case, select the **io.snappydata.jdbc.ClientDriver** class.</note>

 <a id="howto-JSON"></a>
 ## How to Store and Query JSON Objects